ivario123/RnR/README.md

 - `parse.rs`, the parser.

-API:s:

-- `error.rs`, the definition of the error type.

-- `common.rs`, common API for processing the AST.

-- `env.rs`, a generic stacked environment for interpretation and semantic analysis.

 Analysis:

-- `type_check.rs`, the type checker.
+- `type_check.rs`, the type checker which also implements the borrow checker.

-- `bc.rs`, the optional borrow checker.

 Interpretation:

 - `vm.rs`, an AST level interpreter for the natural semantics.
+- `codegen.rs`, generates code for the target.
+At the time of writing this is limited to the mips architchture

 CLI: